keithh9704/SEP10-CYOA-Stuck-in-a-video-game/school/new-family.md

 # You found a new family yay!

-You find a new mom and dad that is willing to accept you in the family and They are also really nice to you.
+You find a new mom and dad that is willing to accept you in the family but they are really poor, they can't afford education for you and they are really mean to you.

 [Continue](../life-from-both-options/sad-life.md)